1. Home

 Scalability and elasticity of the cloud

+In the IT literature, especially the Anglo-Saxon literature, scalability is associated or used, more or less improperly, as a synonym for elasticity.
 While having many commonalities, elasticity refers to the system’s ability to scale resources to meet the IT-level demands of workloads with extreme precision.
+Cloud infrastructure is metaphorically identified as a rubber band, always stretched to the right point.

-In the former case, the configuration of resources remains a mostly manual process, where the user has to know exactly what to ask for, while in the latter case there are interfaces that can automatically scale resources even in real time, as in the case of serverless services, widely used in the context of software development.
+In more practical terms, the difference between cloud scalability and elasticity can be interpreted as follows.
+In the former case, the configuration of resources remains a mostly manual process, where the user has to know exactly what to ask for, while in the latter case there are interfaces that can automatically scale resources even in real time, as in the case of serverless services, which are widely used in the context of software development.

 Horizontal scalability

-In the case of the cloud, this mainly involves new machines, physical or virtual, to be configured according to one’s needs, similar to what would happen in the case of purchasing a new server to be placed in the on-premise data center.
+Horizontal scalability involves adding or removing additional machines from the existing infrastructure.
+In the case of the cloud, these are mainly new machines, physical or virtual, to be configured according to one’s needs, similar to what would happen in the case of purchasing a new server to be placed in the on-premise data center.

 Although this is a somewhat complex and labor-intensive method, it is the choice that allows the IT department to have the greatest level of control over the infrastructure, even in the case of services whose resources are physically located at third-party providers.